ENFP

 Potential development areas for ENFPs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ENFPs and stress

-- Don’t commit to restrictive relationships that you won’t be able to uphold.
-ENFPs do better with a lot of freedom, so avoid putting stress on yourself (and others) by making it clear that you need a lot of free time and minimal commitments.
+- Be open about your goals and expectations for your relationships.
+Don’t commit to restrictive relationships that you won’t be able to uphold.
+Avoid stress for yourself (and others) by making it clear that you need a lot of free time and minimal commitments.